Iron Deficiency Anemia in Children (6–24 Months): Symptoms, Causes & Prevention

 • Immune system function

-At an early age of childhood, particularly between 6 and 24 months, the body and brain develop at their highest rate.
+At an early age of childhood, particularly between 6 and 24 months, the brain and body grow rapidly.
 This is a critical stage where iron requirements are inadequately addressed in case developmental delays are encountered.

 Daily Iron Requirements in Early Childhood